 7 Health Savings Account (HSA) Pros And Cons

-I read a lot of great material each week on other personal financial blogs such as: ESI Money, White Coat Investor, Physician on Fire, Passive Income MD and many others.
+I read a lot of great material each week on other personal financial blogs such as: ESI Money, Physician on Fire, Passive Income MD and many others.
 Most topics are centered around becoming financially independent, retiring early, saving money and living a balanced life.
 Unfortunately one of the best kept secrets, which happens to be a tax deductible account, doesn’t get too much attention…the Health Savings Account (HSA) AKA “The Stealth IRA“.
 Today, I’m going to dive deep and discuss the different HSA pros and cons.

 Let’s get going…